saurya/flexible-jekyll/_posts/2020-07-11-startup-ecosystem.markdown

 ### Technical talent is global

-Truly technically talented people can go anywhere, so they often pick the most vibrant ecosystem they have access to, and for many that means getting a US visa and going to silicon valley.
+Truly technically talented people can go anywhere, so they often pick the most vibrant ecosystem they have access to, and for many that means getting a US visa and going to Silicon Valley.
 You level up faster in a dynamic ecosystem with tons of companies to choose from - untapped markets (like where you are originally from) might be untapped because they're untappable.

 ### Technology doesn't make money